• Skip to content

 Placement year

-During your placement year you will complete a business project.
-This project is an assessed part of your degree and, depending on the topic you choose, could also provide a valuable piece of insight for your placement employer.
+During your placement year you will complete a business project which is an assessed part of your degree and, depending on the topic you choose, could also provide a valuable piece of insight for your placement employer.

-Our dedicated Placements and Employability team will support you throughout, helping you to get a placement.
+Our dedicated Placements and Employability team will help you get a placement and support you throughout your placement year.

 Placement student chatting to co-worker in a restaurant